285714/cs655-pw-cracker/README.md

 As of 02/12, the server can handle one request and multiple workers.
 One can test what happens if a worker dies by stopping the worker code.
 We need to devise a way to test the worker delay.

 TODO:
-- [ ] handle the case when all worker dies, the server needs to terminate the processes.
+- [x] handle the case when all worker dies, the server needs to terminate the processes (after some reconnection attempts).
 - [x] connect the web and the server, handle multiple requests from the web
 - [x] port to geni and test
 - [ ] add more workers (double check whether IP addresses are guessed correctly by server/workers.py)